What is self-care?

 Some activities you enjoy may cost a bit, or take time, but self-care is just as likely to be about the simple free things too.
 Here are some examples scaled from the everyday to the only once in a while.

-- Exercise: Walking, running, cycling, swimming locally – or doing classes and fun runs or rides.
+- Exercise: Using a workout app, like Seven (iOS and Android) or Nike Training Club, walking, running, cycling, swimming locally – or doing classes and fun runs or rides.

-- Sport: Throwing or kicking a ball around with mates in the park, gaming online – or joining a local club or gym.
+- Sport: Gaming online, throwing or kicking a ball around with mates in the park – or joining a local club or gym.

 - Spa: Soaking in the tub – or having a massage or manicure.